josh007/jw-processor/README.md

-JWProcessor
+jw-processor
 ===========

-JW Processor has multiple projects . . .
+jw-processor has multiple projects . . .